aescarias/pdfnaut/docs/source/guides/reading-pdf.rst

 Reading a PDF
 =============

 PDFs are, in essence, conformed of objects and references.
-You can access the objects of a PDF through means of its cross-reference table.
-Think of a PDF like JSON but with a way of tracking its objects.
+To locate an object, a PDF file includes a cross-reference table specifying the offset of objects in the document.

 Opening a PDF
 -------------